shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 ## Inconsistency of Multi-source Data

-Based on the analysis presented in the previous section, it is evident that relying solely on a single source of route origin database is insufficient and inaccuracies in route origin validation.
+Based on the analysis presented in the previous section, it is evident that relying solely on a single source of route origin registry is insufficient and inaccuracies in route origin validation.
 To address this issue effectively, it is recommended to integrate the RPKI database and multiple active IRR databases.
 This integration would not only enhance the IP address space coverage and AS participation rate but also improve the accuracy of route origin.

 However, it is important to note that this fusion approach may encounter several limitations.
 As highlighted in {{IRRegularities}}, inconsistencies exist among the Route objects across different IRR databases.
 This inconsistency can be attributed to the chronic neglect of IRR customers.
 For instance, some companies may register Route objects in multiple IRR databases but fail to update them in all the databases, resulting in outdated and stale Route objects.

 Furthermore, it is observed that a higher number of IRR databases exhibit lower consistency with RPKI.
 Since RPKI incorporates a validation mechanism and each object has a validity period, IRR databases that are inconsistent with RPKI are more likely to contain stale Route objects.
 In addition, some companies that facilitate ROV verification present discrepancies in their methodologies when ROVs and IRRs conflict, resulting in disparate outcomes when filtering routes.

 As a result, while integrating the RPKI database and multiple active IRR databases can improve the effectiveness of route origin validation, it is essential to address the issues of inconsistencies and outdated Route objects within the IRR databases.

-To fully capitalize on the existing route origin sources and enhance the accuracy of route origin validation, several suggestions and solutions have been proposed.
-These initiatives aim to strengthen the robustness and security of the global routing system.
-Here are some notable approaches:

-- Internet registries have taken steps to address the issue of outdated objects in IRR databases by implementing filtering rules.
-For instance, JPIRR removes IRR objects that have not been updated within a specified timeframe, typically one year.
-- Some organizations employ authoritative RPKI or local data to disable IRR Route objects.
-This approach, adopted by RIPE NCC and IRRdv4, utilizes RPKI to validate and filter IRR Route objects.
-- The {{IRRedicator}} solution leverages machine learning algorithms to identify stale Route objects.
-Its goal is to enhance the consistency between IRR and RPKI, thus improving the overall accuracy of route origin validation.
-- The use of SLURM {{RFC8416}} enables ISPs to establish a local RPKI view.
-This allows for local filtering and additions based on specific requirements, contributing to a more tailored and optimized routing system.

-While rule-based validation can partially enhance the quality and reliability of current routing origins, it is important to acknowledge that inconsistencies and data inaccuracies persist, as highlighted in the recent measurements {{IRRegularities}}.
-Additionally, optimizing methods in response to only partial utilization may result in inconsistent behavior of the global routing system for the same announcement.

 ## Management and Synchronization